What to Look for in Replacement Stylus Packaging

 A stylus cleaner only works well when it matches the way the tip sits on the groove.

 Phono hum is usually not a mysterious cartridge problem.
+It is a path problem.

 A low-output moving-coil cartridge is one of the easiest places to get lost in phono setup.
 Too little gain and you keep reaching for the volume knob.